-Knee pain during squats is common among those with strength deficits, muscle asymmetries, balance impairments, and those with joint irritation.
+Learning to squat with knee pain can be pivotal in unlocking knee osteoarthritis pain relief.
+Chronic knee pain is typically caused by muscle asymmetries, stiffness, thoughts about pain, and more.
 The good news is, almost all of these are able to be fixed and you will be able to squat again.
-We squat countless times per day and have been since the caveman era.
-It is NORMAL to be able to squat without pain.
-Here are the reasons why knee pain during squats is common.
+You squat countless times per day and have been since the caveman era.
+It is actually NORMAL to be able to squat without chronic knee pain.
+Here are the reasons why you need to learn how to squat with knee pain.

-Squats can be one of the most painful movements with knee osteoarthritis, general knee pain, or following a total joint replacement.
-But, squats are one of THE if not THE most important movement that we do during daily life.
+Squats can be one of the most painful movements with knee osteoarthritis, chronic knee pain, and/or following a total joint replacement.
+But, squats are one of THE if not THE most important movement that you do during daily life.

 Most of our ancestors depended on the deep squat!
-Our bodies are meant to squat but why are we starting to develop pain with this movement?
+Our bodies are meant to squat but why do people start to develop pain with this movement?